giantswarm/docs/src/content/reference/management-cluster-api/awsclusters.infrastructure.giantswarm.io.md

 </div>

 <div class="property-description">
-<p>IPv4 address block used by the tenant cluster nodes, in CIDR notation.</p>
+<p>IPv4 address block used by the workload cluster nodes, in CIDR notation.</p>

 </div>